Clicky

 The brighter, the better.

-So if you’re given the option, go with bright colors!
+So if you’re given the option, go with bright colors for your jet ski life jackets.

-You’ll want to leave the life vest out so it can drip dry.
+You’ll want to leave the life jacket out so it can drip-dry.

 Never use the life jacket as a bumper or fender as it can destroy the inner foam.